RandompelaajaMr/Updater/README.md

 This updates quickly most linux distros.
 > [!WARNING]
 > This is totaly work in progress and tested only in Virtual Enviroment (virtual machines), so dont get mad if it broke your physical installation (it should work without problems).
+If there is problems, just open issue and i try to fix it :3

 ## Usage
 Copy or write this to terminal or TTY